AndyWright360/Milestone-Project-1/README.md

 - The information about the double capsule offers a suggestion being suitable for both one and two guests.
 This allows a single guest to consider upgrading to the larger room size.

-- The accompanying image displays the interior of a double deb capsule.
+- The accompanying image displays the interior of a double bed capsule.
 This will convey the difference between the two capsule sizes.

 #### **The VR Lounge**